Bayesian Entropy Estimation for Countable Discrete Distributions: Conclusion

 \section{Conclusion}

-In this paper we introduced PYM, a novel entropy estimator for distributions with unknown support.
+In this paper we introduced PYM, a new entropy estimator for distributions with unknown support.
 We derived analytic forms for the conditional mean and variance of entropy under a \DP and \PY prior for fixed parameters.
 Inspired by the work of \cite{Nemenman02}, we defined a novel \PY mixture prior, PYM, which implies an approximately flat prior on entropy.
 PYM addresses two major issues with NSB: its dependence on knowledge of $\alphabetSize$ and its inability (inherited from the Dirichlet distribution) to account for the heavy-tailed distributions which abound in biological and other natural data.

+Futher experiments on diverse datasets might reveal ways to improve PYM, such as new tactics or theory for selecting the prior on tail behavior, $q(\gamma)$.
+It may also prove fruitful to investigate ways to tailor PYM to a specific application, for instance by combining it with with more structured priors, such as those employed in \cite{Archer2013d}.
+Further, while we have shown that PYM is consistent for any prior, an expanded theory might investigate the convergence rate, perhaps in relation to the choice of prior.

 We have shown that PYM performs well in comparison to other entropy estimators, and indicated its practicality in example applications to data.
 A MATLAB implementation of the PYM estimator is available at \url{https://github.com/pillowlab/PYMentropy}.